Used Car: 2011 Kia Optima Hybrid Review

 While the 2011 Optima Hybrid delivers great fuel economy, test drivers agreed that it made too many compromises in terms of performance.
 They thought the Optima Hybrid’s acceleration and power were okay, but said that the transitions between electric and gas power were unrefined.
 They also disliked the Optima Hybrid’s regenerative brakes, noting a delayed response when the brake pedal is pushed.
 Additionally, the Kia Optima Hybrid has a small trunk, even for a hybrid.
-The Optima Hybrid also gets a reliability rating that’s low for the class.

 The 2011 Kia Optima Hybrid has a four-cylinder engine, electric motor and six-speed automatic transmission.
 Keyless entry, a power driver’s seat, automatic headlights, push-button start, a backup camera, a cooled glove box, Microsoft’s voice-activated UVO infotainment system, Bluetooth, satellite radio and a USB port came standard on the Optima Hybrid, while an option package included features like heated front and rear seats, leather upholstery, navigation and an upgraded stereo.
 Safety features include six airbags, anti-lock brakes, electronic stability control and traction control.